What dairy-free bread do we use?

 And it’s true, milk is in so many brands!
 So here’s our current fave and why.

-For real, finding dairy-free bread for our milk allergy kiddo over the past fourteen years has been a chore to say the least.
+For real, finding dairy-free bread for our milk allergy kiddo over the past sixteen years has been a chore to say the least.

-It’s no wonder food allergy moms continue to ask for recommendations.
+It’s no wonder food allergy moms continue to ask for bread recommendations.

 When people learn we have a milk allergy and want more info on how hard or easy it is to live dairy-free,